 Part of the Financial CHOICE Act 2.0 would change the shareholder submission process significantly.

-2.0 would require the SEC to revise the eligibility requirements for shareholder proposals to eliminate the dollar threshold and provide eligibility only where the shareholder holds 1% of company’s voting shares, or a higher threshold at the SEC’s determination.
+CHOICE 2.0 would require the SEC to revise the eligibility requirements for shareholder proposals to eliminate the dollar threshold and provide eligibility only when a shareholder holds at least 1% of a company’s voting shares (or a higher threshold at the SEC’s determination).
 The draft also seeks to increase the required eligibility holding period for shares from one year to three years.

 - if proposed once in the last five years, the proposal could be excluded if the vote in favor was less than 6%;

 - if proposed twice and the vote in favor on the last submission was less than 15%; and

 - if proposed three times or more and the vote in favor on the last submission was less than 30%.

 In a third major provision, which would appear to target frequent submitters such as John Chevedden, the Act would prohibit an issuer from including in its proxy materials a proposal submitted by an individual acting on behalf of another shareholder(s).

 Here is where we have to factor in the law of unintended consequences.